DmitryGubanov/portfolio-backtester/README.md

 ```
 $ python3.5 Downloader.py --download SPY TLT
 ```
-> NOTE: For the curious, SPY follows the S&P500 index (simply put, the stock market as a whole) while TLT follows the long-term treasury bond index (simply put, the apparent value of stable and relatively low risk investments).
+> NOTE: For the curious, SPY follows the S&P500 index (the stock market as a whole) while TLT follows the long-term treasury bond index (the apparent value of stable and relatively low risk investments).
 You invest in the stock market for growth purposes, but when the stock market is doing poorly, the viablility of more stable investments rises since they aren't as exposed to poor market conditions.
+In short, when the stock market is down, there is a better than random chance the bond index is up.
 As a result, the two are somewhat inversely correlated which makes bonds a 'natural' hedge (something you use to mitigate losses) for stocks.

 ### 2.1: Testing standard strategy (our benchmark)

 Let's see where simply investing 10,000 in the stock market gets us:
-> NOTE: if you pay attention to the command, you'll notice '--strategy stocks-only'
+> NOTE: If you pay attention to the command, you'll notice '--strategy stocks-only'. stocks-only is a sample strategy file I provided - we'll be using three different ones.

 > ANOTHER NOTE: Your outputs will differ from mine, since time has passed and the stocks we're using in this example are real stocks which change price over time